palomachain/docs/src/guide/maintain/validator/cosmovisor.md

 mkdir ~/.paloma/cosmovisor/genesis/bin
 mkdir ~/.paloma/cosmovisor/upgrades
 ```
 The `~/.paloma/cosmovisor` directory has a `genesis` subfolder which contains the `palomad` version of when you first set up Cosmovisor.
 All subsequent `palomad` binary versions will be placed in inside the `upgrades` subfolder directory.
-Addittionaly, comsmovisor creates a `current` symlink to the currently active directory.
+Additionally, comsmovisor creates a `current` symlink to the currently active directory.

 ```text
 .